georgik/LampESP/README.md

 ## RGB LED

 RGB LED indicates detection of motion based on PIR.
-If no motion was detected then it counts down and display further colors
+If no motion was detected then it counts down and display further colors.

 Schema: http://www.esp8266learning.com/wemos-rgb-led-example.php